LightningJukeboxBot/LightningJukeboxBot/README.md

 - It works very well for parties, pubs, or wherever else you want folks to have acces to a Lightning enabled Jukebox Bot. **GREAT FOR ORANGE PILLING FRENS & FAM!**

 ## Our goals
-- Integrating with Wavlake with the Jukebox Lightning Bot So musicians get their fair share of sats that flow through the Jukebox Update on this: We have someone looking into it.
-The way the bot is currently set up, we are not quite ready for going the podcasting 2.0 route.
-This will howver not be forgotten.
-Currently work is being done on a demo to see if we can create a Proof of Cocnept for payments over Lightning and perhaps some coördination over Nostr for this.
+1. v4v Proof of Concept of getting musicians paid directly whenever a track is /added via the bot.
+We have someone looking into it.
+The way the bot is currently set up, we are prob not quite ready for going the podcasting 2.0 route.
+This will however not be forgotten.
+Currently work is being done on a demo to see if we can create a Proof of Concept for payments over Lightning and perhaps some coördination over Nostr for this.
 Will update when we know more.

-- Making the Lightning Jukebox Bot more modular as to easily allow for plugging in/out more media-players & -libraries and to further bot integration over more platforms
+2. tip_nz  and Jamesviggy requested to make it possible for ingame streaming of the radio and in game jukebox functionality too.
+I like the id.
+We would probably need a .m3u or something of the audio only.
+Idk what would be involved in getting the functionality in game.
+Maybe it is as easy as projecting the web-interface to some kind of in-game plane?
+If the best route is doing via linnode or going dedicated hardware route, I don't know.

+3. Hero suggested bulding a physical jukebox, I like it, and might try design some kind of template.
+Although it may be better to postpone a bit.
+At least until I finish work on some other projects

+3b.
+Better web-interface functionality, Lums had some ideas on that.
+Maybe parlay with Hero and make me a flowchart once you know what is best SF can do graphics for it.

-- Getting the bot to nostr.
-This process is slowly underway, see: #npub1wqtq2k9cawq2hkwz474xdm6ef0drmdhn4fk59hpyuex5l0ewa9rsj9a4cz
+4. Getting the functionality to nostr.
+Steps have been made by @Herovk (the TG commands that are working now in TG to also work over nostr somehow) This process is slowly underway, see: #npub1wqtq2k9cawq2hkwz474xdm6ef0drmdhn4fk59hpyuex5l0ewa9rsj9a4cz

+5. Making LNbits extension of the bot

+6. Keeping things as modular as possible

+7. Seeing if we can find someone to start work on making hooking in other libraries (tidal/ youtube / maybe personal libraries via winamp or some player) an option too.

+8. There are more ideas, but this is plenty for now.

 ## General info
 If you want to test out the functionality, there are a few options.
 Tune in via our [zap.stream](https://zap.stream/naddr1qqjrswfevvukxvrr95cx2vt9956xyepn94snxdfs95urwwryxe3x2wfjvscn2q3qeaz6dwsnvwkha5sn5puwwyxjgy26uusundrm684lg3vw4ma5c2jsxpqqqpmxwe2sz27) or [radio.noderunners.org](https://radio.noderunners.org/) and use their [unique web-interface](https://jukebox.lighting/jukebox/web/-1001672416970) to add music to the queue.